vectorgrp/sil-kit/docs/api/participantcontroller.rst

 Setup Dependent Configuration
 """""""""""""""""""""""""""""
-When using time quantum synchronization (see :ref:`sec:sim-time-sync`), the simulation duration that is being requested can be set using :cpp:func:`SetPeriod()<ib::mw::sync::IParticipantController::SetPeriod()>`.
+When using time quantum or distributed time quantum synchronization (see :ref:`sec:sim-time-sync`), the simulation duration that is being requested can be set using :cpp:func:`SetPeriod()<ib::mw::sync::IParticipantController::SetPeriod()>`.

 It is possible to disconnect and reconnect individual participants between